 Courses in Literature Written before 1900

-Qualifying courses can include ENTH BC 3136, ENTH BC 3137, certain seminar courses from ENGL BC 3129 through ENGL BC 3137 if the seminar topic is historically appropriate (please check with the English Department), ENGL BC 3141 and ENGL BC 3154 through 3180, excluding the Colloquia.
+Qualifying courses can include ENTH BC 3136, ENTH BC 3137, certain seminar courses from ENGL BC 3129 through ENGL BC 3137 if the seminar topic is historically appropriate, ENGL BC 3141 and ENGL BC 3154 through 3180, excluding the Colloquia.
 (If you have substituted two or three courses for the Colloquium requirement, one of the substitutions will count towards fulfillment of this requirement.)

 Substituting with Courses from Other Departments